megastruktur/foundryvtt-blades-in-the-dark/README.md

 - German (Deutsch)

 ## Troubleshooting

 - If you can't find the drag-n-dropped item, refer to "All Items" tab on each sheet.

 ## Credits

+- This is a fork of https://github.com/megastruktur/foundryvtt-blades-in-the-dark and based on the work of https://bitd.gplusarchive.online/2017/05/05/blades-of-the-inquisition-final-version/ (RoosterEma)
 - This work is based on Blades in the Dark (found at http://www.bladesinthedark.com/), product of One Seven Design, developed and authored by John Harper, and licensed for our use under the Creative Commons Attribution 3.0 Unported license (http://creativecommons.org/licenses/by/3.0/).
 - Some assets were taken from here (thank you timdenee and joesinghaus): https://github.com/joesinghaus/Blades-in-the-Dark

 [screenshot_all]: ./images/screenshot_all.png "screenshot_all"
 [screenshot_compendium]: ./images/screenshot_compendium.png "screenshot_compendium"